project-zot/project-zot.github.io/docs/articles/mirroring.md

 - Updating (or downgrading) a zot registry.

-    To minimize downtime during an update, or to avoid any incompatibilies between zot releases that would preclude an inplace update, you can bring up a new zot registry with the desired release and then migrate from the existing registry.
+    To minimize downtime during an update, or to avoid any incompatibilies between zot releases that would preclude an in place update, you can bring up a new zot registry with the desired release and then migrate from the existing registry.

 ## Basic configuration for mirroring with sync